dasmithii/imp/README.txt

                       The Object System

-    Imp is dynamic and duck-typed (meaning that there are no compile-time distinctions between object types, and that, instead, objects are permitted wherever they are capable of going).
-So, essentially, there exists only one type: the object, which contains arbitrary fields that are themselves nested objects (except in the case of built-in data).
+    Imp is dynamic and duck-typed.
+There are no compile-time distinctions between objects, which contain arbitrary
+    string keys that map to nested objects (except in the case of built-in data).

     Object fields are accessible via the colon operator and are most conveniently managed with the built-in 'def', 'set',